 - a.
-For every module in an honours degree or postgraduate diploma there is at least one internal examiner and at least one internal moderator. - b.
-Every module is moderated externally at least every two years by a person with the required qualifications, which should be at least at NQF level 9, provided that such a person may not be a staff member or otherwise connected to the university by way of an extraordinary appointment. - c.
-Programme-specific assessment criteria, will indicate whether only examination results in a programme must be subjected to external moderation or if other summative assessment components will also be moderated externally. - d.
+For every module in an honours degree or postgraduate diploma there must be at least one internal examiner or assessor and at least one internal moderator.
+(A-Rule 3.5.1.1) - b.
+Every module is moderated externally at least every year by a person with the required qualifications, which should be at least at NQF level 9, provided that such a person may not be a staff member or otherwise connected to the university by way of an extraordinary appointment.
+(A-Rule 3.5.1.2) - c.
+Programme-specific assessment criteria, will indicate whether only examination results in a programme must be subjected to external moderation or if other summative assessment components will also be moderated externally.

+- d.
 If required by statutory councils, professional bodies or faculty rules, external moderation may occur more regularly. - e.
 External moderators are appointed by the academic director concerned, subject to approval by the faculty board. - f.
-An external moderator is required to mark at least ten percent of the examination scripts for each paper written and to do random checks of at least twenty percent of examination scripts for each paper. - g.
-Where less than fifty students submitted examination scripts, at least ten scripts must be marked by the external moderator, and, in cases where less than ten students submitted examination scripts, all the examination scripts must be marked by the external moderator. - h.
-An external moderator is required to comment on the validity of the assessment instruments, the quality of student performance and the standard of student attainment, the reliability of the marking process, and any concerns or irregularities with respect to the observation of institutional and, where applicable, professional regulations. - i.
-The supervisor of a bachelor honours research component of the programme may not be appointed as an internal examiner of such component.
+An external moderator is required to mark at least ten percent (10%) of the examination scripts for each paper written and to do random checks of at least twenty percent (20%) of examination scripts for each paper.
+(A-Rule 3.5.1.7.1) - g.
+Where less than fifty (50) students submitted examination scripts, folders or files indicated in Rule 3.5.1.2, (10) at least ten scripts must be marked by the external moderator, and, in cases where less than ten (10) students submitted examination scripts, folders or files, all the examination scripts must be marked by the external moderator.
+(A-Rule 3.5.1.7.2) - h.
+An external moderator is required to comment on the validity of the assessment instruments, the quality of student performance and the standard of student attainment, the reliability of the marking process, and any concerns or irregularities regarding compliance with institutional and, where applicable, professional regulations.
+(A-Rule 3.5.1.7.1) - i.
+The supervisor of a bachelor honours research component of the qualification or programme may not be appointed as an internal examiner of such component.
+(A-Rule 3.5.1.6)

-HSC.1.21.3.2.2 Number of examination opportunities
+HSC.1.21.3.2.2 Number of assessment opportunities in the traditional assessment practice (A-Rule 3.5.2)

-The executive dean may grant a student who failed one or more of the modules of an honours degree or a postgraduate diploma programme a second examination opportunity, provided that a module mark of at least 40% was obtained in the module concerned, unless it is specified otherwise in the programme-specific requirements.
+The executive dean concerned may grant a student who failed modules of an honours degree or a postgraduate diploma programme a second examination opportunity, provided that a participation or module mark of at least forty percent (40%), whichever is applicable in accordance with either A-Rule 1.12.2.1 or A-Rule 1.12.2.3, was obtained in the relevant module.
+(A-Rule 3.5.2.1)